kolkov/angular-editor/README.md

 <angular-editor formControlName="htmlContent" [config]="editorConfig"></angular-editor>
 ```

-if you using more than one editor on same page set `id` property
+if you are using more than one editor on same page set `id` property

 ```html
 <angular-editor id="editor1" formControlName="htmlContent1" [config]="editorConfig"></angular-editor>